Freight Shipping from Tacoma to Chicago

 How much does it cost to ship freight from Tacoma to Chicago?

-Full truckload (FTL) rates from Tacoma, WA to Chicago, IL currently range from $4,859-$5,989 for a standard dry van load over the 2,260-mile route.
+Full truckload (FTL) rates from Tacoma, WA to Chicago, IL currently range $4,859-$5,989 (roughly $2.17-$2.66 per mile over 2,260 miles).
 LTL shipments typically cost $1,443-$2,321 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to Chicago?